NCAR/openiotwx/README.md

 # For Developers

-If you wish to contribute to this project please understand how to build it first.
+We welcome contributions, so if you wish to contribute to this project please understand how to build it first.

 The main development site uses [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
 You can [learn how to install it](https://squidfunk.github.io/mkdocs-material/getting-started/) and then you will be able to begin contributing.

+The best way to work on this is to:

+* fork the repo
+* make a branch to work on revisions
+* test locally using `mkdocs serve` (you will need to install mkdocs according to the documentation)
+* submit a Pull Request